Ways to keep your flat-screen TV picture Bright

-- Use a Silky Microfiber Cloth – Avoid paper towels, facial tissues, and scratchy fabrics which can damage a flat screen.
+Avoid paper towels, facial tissues, and scratchy fabrics that can damage a flat-screen.
 Use the type of silky microfiber used to clean glasses and camera lenses.

-- The Germy Remote Control – Don’t forget the remote control when cleaning the TV set.
+Don’t forget the remote control when cleaning the TV set.
 Remove the batteries, turn it upside down, and tap it against the palm of your hand to dislodge any small crumbs and dirt that may have become stuck between the buttons and the casing.
 Spray a cleaning chemical lightly into your microfiber cloth and clean the buttons and case.
-Clean around the buttons with a slightly damp cotton swab, old toothbrush or toothpick, if necessary.
+Clean around the buttons with a slightly damp cotton swab, old toothbrush, or toothpick, if necessary.

 About Castle Keepers House Cleaning